ConduitNetwork/docs/integration_guides/Containers/docker_registry.rst

 Overview
 ^^^^^^^^

-Without any additional configuration |morpheus| can provision images from Docker's public hub at https://hub.docker.com/ using their public api at https://index.docker.io/v1/
+Without any additional configuration |conduit| can provision images from Docker's public hub at https://hub.docker.com/ using their public api at https://index.docker.io/v1/

 However, many organizations maintain private Docker registries for security measures.
-Additional public and private Docker registries can be added to Morpheus.
+Additional public and private Docker registries can be added to Conduit.

 Adding a Docker Registry Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^